tdwg/ac/docs/termlist.md

 ### 1.1 Status of the content of this document

-Sections 1.2 through 5 are normative, except for Table 1.
+Sections 1.3 through 5 are normative, except for Table 1.
 In Section 7 and its subparts, the values of the Normative URI, Definition, Layer, Required, and Repeatable are normative.
 The value of Usage (if it exists for a given term) is normative in that it specifies how a borrowed term should be used as part of Audubon Core.
 The values of Term Name is non-normative, although one can expect that the namespace abbreviation prefix is one commonly used for the term namespace.
 Labels and the values of all other properties (such as notes) are non-normative.

+### 1.2 RFC 2119 key words
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.
+[RFC-2119](https://tools.ietf.org/html/rfc2119)

-### 1.2 Categories of terms
+### 1.3 Categories of terms

 An Audubon Core (AC) record is a description of a multimedia resource using the AC vocabularies.
 Two kinds of terms are specified by this
 document: those terms which describe representation-independent aspects of the media and those which describe representation-dependent aspects.
 Most terms are representation-independent, referring to an "abstract multimedia resource".
-One such term, *hasServiceAccessPoint*, refers to or contains representation-dependent service access point metadata describing a digital representation of the abstract multimedia resource.
+One such term, `ac:hasServiceAccessPoint`, refers to or contains representation-dependent service access point metadata describing a digital representation of the abstract multimedia resource (an instance of the `ac:ServiceAccessPoint` class).
 These metadata describe such things as a web address at which a digital representation can be retrieved, and the format, extent, or licenses that describe a particular such representation.
 A multimedia resource